Ritik7nehra/Infosys_internship/README.md

 Gain insights into the machine learning models used in fashion research.
 See examples of how these models were applied and their performance metrics.

+import numpy as np # linear algebra import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv)

+# Input data files are available in the read-only "../input/" directory
+# For example, running this (by clicking run or pressing Shift+Enter) will list all files under the input directory

+import os
+for dirname, _, filenames in os.walk('/kaggle/input'):
+    for filename in filenames:
+        print(os.path.join(dirname, filename))